 - Is the thread getting hung up on the thread spool itself?
-This could be caused by a nick in the end of the spool or a notch in the spool (designed to secure the end the thread).
+This could be caused by a nick at the end of the spool or a notch in the spool (designed to secure the end of the thread).
 You can eliminate the problem by changing the direction the thread feeds off of the spool.

 - Are you using old or low-quality thread?
 Have a look at what kind of thread you are using, and discard supplies that seem old or of poor quality.

 - Are you using a relatively new sewing machine needle?
 If the needle has sewn over pins, it may have a nick in it that will play havoc with the thread, causing it to break and shred.
 There are specialty needles that have a larger path for special threads.